rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 After all this AI Lab symbolic software was thoroughly run-tested, activities focused on running and testing the Orin-updated NVIDIA “Hello AI World” machine vision deep learning software suite.
 It made for very busy weeks!

-Keeping with new NVIDIA direct-to-edge device software download theme, all the newest trusty Dusty source code was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.
+Keeping with the new NVIDIA direct-to-edge device software download theme, all the newest trusty Dusty source code was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.

 All the various imagenet, segnet, posenet, SSD-Mobilenet, Cityscapes, DeepScene networks plus .cpp and .py applications examples were then built and tested on the Orin with the available network models and data at all available ‘layer-counts’, including GoogleNet, ResNet, Inception-v4, and VGG.